Sportforum Hohenschönhausen: The contemporary stadium (1990–present)

-BFC Dynamo was renamed FC Berlin on 19 February 1990.
-FC Berlin played its home matches in the 1990 Intertoto Cup and its first four home matches in the 1990-91 NOFV-Oberliga at the Stadion im Sportforum.
-FC Berlin also played its match against SC Freiburg in the first round of the 1991-92 DFB-Pokal 27 July 1991 at the stadium.
-However, the team would remain at the Friedrich-Ludwig-Jahn-Sportpark in the early 1990s.
-But after two unsuccessful attempts to win promotion to 2.
-Bundesliga, FC Berlin eventually returned permanently to the Stadion im Sportforum at the start of the 1992-93 season.
-The team would play in the Sportforum Hohenschönhasen for many seasons to come.
+FC Berlin played its historic first match in the DFB-Pokal against SC Freiburg in the first round of the 1991–92 DFB-Pokal on 27 July 1991 at the Stadion im Sportforum, but would remain at the Friedrich-Ludwig-Jahn-Sportpark in the first seasons of the 1990s.
+However, after two unsuccessful attempts to win promotion to 2.
+Bundesliga, FC Berlin eventually returned permanently to the Stadion im Sportforum at the beginning of the 1992–93 season.
+The team would now play in the Sportforum Hohenschönhasen for many seasons to come.
 The Friedrich-Ludwig-Jahn-Sportpark would then rarely be used by the club in the remaining seasons of the 1990s.